gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ### Important Qt Designer concepts

-- Every container widget needs a layout!
-In your case that's only the `QDialog` dialog window containing both the line edit widget and `QDialogButtonBox`.
-Layouts help you in... well, layouting (to keep consistent spacing when resizing etc.).
+- **Every container widget needs a layout!** In your case that's only the `QDialog` dialog window containing both the line edit widget and `QDialogButtonBox`.
+Layouts help you in... well, layouting (to keep consistent element spacing when resizing etc.).
 Try other layout types and add a few more widgets to see the differences.

-- Every widget needs a unique name defined in `QObject.objectName`!
+- **Every widget needs a unique name property defined in `QObject.objectName`!** Well, that's not a hard requirement, but it's highly recommended.
 If you extend your plugin with more widgets, try to be structured with widget names.
 It'll help you a lot when you access them in your code later on.

 ## Code